sabbir-salman/Hotel-Management-System/README.md

 # Hotel Management System

 ## Project Title
 This is a simple Java Project.
 Which is made by an open source Java-based framework JavaFX.
-This is our second SD project and very first Java project in varsity life.
+This is our second SD project and very first Java project in varsity life as a team.

 Follow this link for a short overview of this project: https://youtu.be/hNFOmj3mXpQ
 ## Project Name